 SHERIFF JAY JONES

 The Lee County Detention Facility serves as the detention center for pre-trial felony defendants and those convicted of misdemeanor offenses in the county district courts.
-The LCDF also provides detention services for all municipalities in Lee County and for the US Marshals Service in the Midddle Districts of Alabama and Georgia.
-A staff of 60 correction officers, a medical staff including a physician, nurses, 2 administrative assistants and 2 mental health clinicians are involved in detention center operations.
-Other sheriff's office divisions include investigations, school resource, training, communications, civil process service, court security and secure transport.
+The Lee County Detention Facility also provides detention services for all municipalities in Lee County and for the US Marshals Service in the Midddle Districts of Alabama and Georgia.
+A staff of 60 Correction Officers, a medical staff including a Physician, Nurses, 3 Administrative Assistants and 2 Mental Health Psychotherapist are involved in detention center operations.
+Other Sheriff's Office divisions include Investigations, SRO/Training, Communications, Civil Process Service, Court Security /Transport and Administration.